In fashion history, black and white are an eternal classic. Learn about the origins for this evergreen style.

 Europe has a long history of fashion laws

-They are not like “don’t wear white after Labor Daywear white after Labor Day or before Memorial Day” or “don’t wear denim on denim.”
+They are not like “don’t wear white after Labor Day or before Memorial Day” or “don’t wear denim on denim.”
 The laws prescribed which social and age group was allowed to wear what.

 Black was hard and expensive to make.
 It would be the darkest when made from silk velvet.
 Thus, the color reserved for special ceremonies and the Courts.
-The dominance of the Spanish and Italian courts as well as the close connection of the Dutchs dominated the color choice in the 16th century and well into the 17th.
+The dominance of the Spanish and Italian courts as well as the close connection of the Dutch dominated the color choice in the 16th century and well into the 17th.
+Read more on everyday luxe and sumptuary laws.

 Fashion has changed in the last 80 years at fast pace.
-Still today, black clothing is the favorite everyday goto outfit for many women in the countries surrounding the Mediterranian Sea.
+Still today, black clothing is the favorite everyday goto outfit for many women in the countries surrounding the Mediterranean Sea.

 When I was a kid, my mom had a white polka dot blouse and a black skirt suit.
-She would always wear these items when she had to go to a furnal.
-The only other time, I can remember her wearing the outfit, was the baptising of my brother in 1968.
+She would always wear these items when she had to go to a furenal.
+The only other time, I can remember her wearing the outfit, was the baptizing of my brother in 1968.

 Black and white as festive clothing